Malaika Arora

-Malaika Arora (born 23 October 1973) is an Indian actress, dancer, model, Video Jockey, and television personality who appears in Hindi-language films.
+Malaika Arora (born 23 October 1973) is an Indian actress, dancer, model, video jockey, and television personality who appears in Hindi-language films.
+Known for her various supporting roles and item numbers since the late 1990s, Arora is cited in the media as a fitness icon.

 She made her debut as a film producer in 2008 with her former husband Arbaaz Khan, founding the company Arbaaz Khan Productions, which created the Dabangg film series.
 As an actress, she has starred in films like Kaante (2002) and EMI (2008).
-She also performed in the songs Chaiyya Chaiyya (1998), Gur Naalo Ishq Mitha (1998), Maahi Ve (2002), Kaal Dhamaal (2005) and Munni Badnaam Hui (2010).
+She also performed in the music videos of the songs "Chaiyya Chaiyya" (1998), "Gur Naalo Ishq Mitha" (1998), "Maahi Ve" (2002), "Kaal Dhamaal" (2005) and "Munni Badnaam Hui" (2010).

 Early life and background

 Malaika Arora was named after the Swahili word malaika meaning "angel".
 She was born in Thane, Maharashtra.
 Her mother, Joyce Polycarp, is a Malayali Christian, and her father, Anil Arora, was a Punjabi Hindu from the Indian border town of Fazilka who worked in the Indian Merchant Navy.
 Her parents divorced when she was 11 years old, and she moved to Chembur with her sister Amrita and mother, who raised them as a single mom.
 Her father shared a respectful relationship with the family.

 She completed her secondary education at Swami Vivekanand School in Chembur.
 She lived in Borla in Sindhi Society, Chembur before starting her modelling career.